Terms needed: Summer 2018, Fall 2018 - June 1-October 30

 Student will be operating vehicles or farm equipment/machinery.
 Student will need to submit a driving background.

 This project will provide students experience in gricultural research through laboratory study, field trials, nutrient management, and crop management research.
-The student will have the chance to gain experience in the soil science and field agronomy programs with the irrigated conditions.
+The student will have the chance to gain experience in the field agronomy programs with the irrigated conditions.
 The student intern will be expected to observe and collect data on crop growth, take soil and plant samples, measure yield and quality, and submit data/report to the PI.

 Starting and ending dates will be determined on an individual's needs and project needs.
 The student intern will be expected to spend 30-40 hours per week for the project.
-Depending the availability, he/she may also have a chance to work for more research projects, such as biochar application, new crops.
+Depending the availability, he/she may also have a chance to work for more research projects, such as biochar application, new crop.